-Last summer I spent a few days in Northern Ireland with my 17 year-old daughter.
-She’d just come home from a post-exam Inter-Railing trip, her brother was away on school camp, and we decided to head to Belfast.
-We flew there from London Gatwick with Easyjet, hired a car from the airport, and stayed at a couple of marvellous hotels, which I’ve reviewed – first the Culloden, Belfast and then the Slieve Donard Resort & Spa in the Mourne Mountains.
+I really enjoyed my first trip to Northern Ireland.
+I was with my teenage daughter, who’d just come home from a post-exam Inter-Railing trip.
+Her brother was away on school camp, and so the two of us decided to head to Belfast.
+We flew there from London Gatwick with Easyjet, hired a car from the airport, and stayed at a couple of marvellous hotels, which I’ve reviewed separately – first the Culloden, Belfast and then the Slieve Donard Resort & Spa in the Mourne Mountains.

 Sightseeing bus tour

-As this was our first trip to Belfast, we took a City Sightseeing Bus tour of the city so that we could get our bearings.
+As this was our first time in Belfast, we took a City Sightseeing Bus tour of the city in order to get our bearings.
 The tour took an hour and a half, and I found it extremely interesting.
 There was a local guide on board, and she gave us an overview of the city and its history as we toured the main sites.
 We stopped along the way at various points to take photos.
-If you wanted to spend time at any of the places where the bus stopped, you could get off and catch a later one.
-We’d planned to do that, so that we could take photos, but we didn’t actually need to leave the bus to do that.
-Highlights were Stormont (the parliament building), the political murals along Falls Road and Shanklin Road, and the Peace Wall.
+If you wanted to spend time at any of the places where the bus stopped, you could get off and then catch a later bus.
+We’d planned to do that, because we wanted to take a few photos, but we didn’t actually need to leave the bus to do that.
+Highlights were Stormont (the seat of government in Northern Ireland), the political murals along the Falls Road and Shanklin Road, and the Peace Wall.
 I hadn’t realised that there are still high walls dividing Catholic and Protestant neighbourhoods in the city, and I felt quite shocked to see them.
 They seem harsh, brutal and ugly, despite the street art which they display.
 The walls stand as a stark reminder of the violence and divisiveness of the Troubles.

-Outside the museum is the SS Nomadic, the tender which ferried passengers to the Titanic in Cherbourg.
+Outside the museum, just across the road, sits the SS Nomadic, the tender which ferried passengers to the Titanic in Cherbourg.
 You can go on board the boat and see what it would have been like at that time.
 We spent around three and a half hours at the Titanic site, including lunch at the cafe (very good vegetable soup).

 Ulster Folk & Transport Museum

-The Ulster Folk & Transport Museum is next to the grounds of the Culloden Hotel.
+The fascinating Ulster Folk & Transport Museum is next to the grounds of the Culloden Hotel (where we stayed).
 We went to the Folk Museum part, but didn’t have time to see the Transport Museum.
-It’s an astonishing place, and consists of a collection of buildings which have been rescued from across Ulster and recreated there.
-The buildings are furnished to show how life was here in the 1900s, and you can go inside them.
+It’s an astonishing place, and consists of a collection of buildings which have been rescued from across Ulster and recreated at the museum.
+The buildings are furnished to show how life was here in the 1900s, and you can go inside them and look around.
 There are homes, shops, a coal yard, a rectory, a school house, a photographer’s studio, a post office, a sweet shop and more.

-The staff at the museum are dressed in period costume and are very knowledgable about the history of the buildings.
-I loved exploring the buildings and could have spent all day there.
-My daughter enjoyed it too, even though she hadn’t expected to.
+The staff at the museum are dressed in authentic period costume and are very knowledgable about the history of the buildings.
+I loved exploring the museum site and could have spent all day there.
+My daughter said that she enjoyed it too, even though she hadn’t expected to.
 She says: ‘It was good.
 It was nice just being able to walk around and see stuff rather than reading things.
 All of the workers were really nice.’

 Crumlin Road Gaol

-This one’s probably not appropriate for younger children – I’ll leave that for you to decide.
+This one’s is possibly not appropriate for younger children – I’ll leave that for you to decide.
 Crumlin Road Gaol dates back to 1845 and closed its doors as a working prison in 1996.
 I was very sad to learn that, in its early years, children were imprisoned here along with adults.
 The Victorian gaol re-opened as a visitor attraction in 2012, and today you can take a guided tour and hear about its history.
 During the tour you’ll see the underground tunnel which connected the gaol to the Crumlin Road Courthouse, as well as visiting the condemned man’s cell and the execution cell.

 W5 is an award-winning interactive science and discovery centre.
 With more than 250 interactive exhibits in four exhibition areas, W5 is great for all ages.
 In addition to its permanent exhibits, W5 also has a programme of temporary exhibitions and events, as well as live science demonstrations and shows every day.